CryptozombiesHQ/cryptozombie-lessons/en/2/2-mappings.md

 To store zombie ownership, we're going to use two mappings: one that keeps track of the address that owns a zombie, and another that keeps track of how many zombies an owner has.

 1. Create a mapping called `zombieToOwner`.
-The key will be a `uint` (we'll store and look up the zombie based on its id) and the value an `address`.
+The key will be an `address` (we'll store and look up the zombie based on its id) and the value a `uint`.
 Let's make this mapping `public`.

 2. Create a mapping called `ownerZombieCount`, where the key is an `address` and the value a `uint`.